Early Detection and Diagnosis Research Committee

 Dr Talisia Quallo

-Programme manager for ED&D markers, technology and data.
+Research Programme Manager for ED&D markers, technology and data.

 Research Grants Manager